-All Court papers other than the original complaint must bear a certificate signed by counsel stating that the service required by Fed.
+All Court documents other than the original complaint must bear a certificate signed by counsel stating that the service required by Fed.
 R. Civ.
 P. 5(a) has been made.
+If a document is filed electronically, the notice of electronic filing constitutes a certificate of service as to all parties to whom electronic notice is sent.